SayliDeshpande/SayliDeshpande/README.md

 - 👋 Hi, I’m @SayliDeshpande
 - 👀 I’m interested in coding, travelling and cooking
-- 🌱 I’m currently learning many thing 😉
+- 🌱 I’m currently learning many thing.
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me???
 Right now I'm busy 🧘 🧘‍♀️